Diabetic Foot Treatment

 Diabetic foot ulcers are a very serious concern and early detection plays a crucial role in preventing complications.
 If left untreated, diabetic foot wounds open up a breeding ground for harmful, if not fatal, bacteria and infections.
 Quickly and aggressively treating foot ulcers provides the first line of defense and greatly reduces the risk of lower extremity amputations.
 Alternative diabetic foot treatment options can offer a solution before amputation even becomes an option.

-Hyperbaric oxygen therapy has been used for over 20 years as a diabetic foot treatment option.
+Therapy has been used for over 20 years as a diabetic foot treatment option.
 This therapy provides an enhanced flow of oxygen, which helps to promote healthy generation of tissue.
 It also targets and kills microorganisms, greatly reducing infections in diabetic wounds.
 The ability to enhance the effects of antimicrobials also provides tremendous healing to diabetic patients with various foot ulcers.
-Hyperbaric oxygen treatments have been quite effective in helping patients with type I diabetes as well as those with type 2 diabetes.

-Hyperbaric treatment of diabetic foot ulcers has been extremely successful.
-Studies have shown an amazing 70 to 90 percent success rate in which diabetic patients have completely healed as a direct result of hyperbaric treatments.
+Studies have shown an amazing 70 to 90 percent success rate in which diabetic patients have completely healed as a direct result of treatments.

 Hyperbaric Oxygen Therapy for Diabetic Foot Wounds Has hope hurdled hype?

 Benjamin A. Lipsky, MD, FACP, FIDSA, FRCP1 and Anthony R. Berendt, BM, BCH, FRCP2